Twenty-two River Valley drug trafficking group members prosecuted, sentenced

 • Traye Everett Martin, 26, of Fort Smith: Sentenced Oct.
 14 to four years and nine months in prison, $100 special assessment and $1,400 fine for conspiracy to distribute a mixture or substance containing methamphetamine.

 • Nicholas "Nico" Moron-Rivera, 29, of Fort Smith: Pleaded guilty Sept.
 16 to distribution of methamphetamine.
-Sentencing hasn't been scheduled yet.
+Sentencing hasn't been scheduled.

 • Julie Ann Pyles, 42, of Fort Smith: Sentenced Oct.
 13 to six years and six months in prison, $100 special assessment and $1,400 fine for money laundering.